ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 - ``⦇e :: C %1 => A⦈ = \(%1 $d :: C) -> ⦇e :: A⦈``

 This desugaring means that changes to GHC Core itself are not
-required: we only need the material introduced by linear types and already implemented.
+required: we only need the material introduced by linear types, which is part of GHC since GHC 9.0.

 Using type classes linearly